yandex-cloud/yc-solution-library-for-aws/Kubernetes and route53/Readme.md

 ```

-### Wait for about 10 Minites...
+### Wait about 10 minutes

-Note.  you have problems with provisioning pods on EKS cluster please use commands bellow
+If you have problems provisioning pods in the EKS cluster, use the commands below:

-1) get aws cluster name
+1) Get an AWS cluster name.
-2) configure  cluster credentials and reapply terraform
+2) Configure cluster credentials and reapply terraform.

-eg
+For example:
 ```
 CLUSTER_NAME=aws eks list-clusters | jq -r .clusters[0]
 aws eks --region us-west-2 update-kubeconfig --name $CLUSTER_NAME